-

 Sri Lanka, an island south of India crams an extraordinary variety of places to visit within its modest size.
 Lapped up by the Indian Ocean, the coastline is lined with idyllic – and often refreshingly undeveloped – beaches, while the mainland boasts a compelling variety of landscapes ranging from wildlife-rich lowland jungles to the misty highlands of the hills, swathed in tea plantations.

-You’ll find plenty of man-made attractions too when you visit Sri Lanka.
-It boasts more than two thousand years of recorded history, and the remarkable achievements of the early Sinhalese civilization can still be seen in the ruined cities and great religious monuments that litter the northern plains.
+You'll find plenty of man-made attractions to explore in Sri Lanka.
+The country boasts more than two thousand years of recorded history, and the remarkable achievements of the early Sinhalese civilization can still be seen in the ruined cities and grand religious monuments scattered across the northern plains.
+These historical sites are often key highlights in many Sri Lanka itineraries.

-The glories of this early Buddhist civilization continue to provide a symbol of national pride, while Sri Lanka’s historic role as the world’s oldest stronghold of Theravada Buddhism lends it a unique cultural identity.
-But there’s more to Sri Lanka than just Buddhists.
-Its geographical position at one of the most important staging posts of Indian Ocean trade laid it open to a uniquely wide range of influences.
-Generations of Arab, Malay, Portuguese, Dutch and British settlers subtly transformed its culture, architecture and cuisine.
-Meanwhile the long-established Tamil population in the North have established a vibrant Hindu culture that owes more to India than to the Sinhalese south.
+The glories of this early Buddhist civilization continue to serve as a symbol of national pride, while Sri Lanka’s historic role as the world’s oldest stronghold of Theravada Buddhism lends it a unique cultural identity.
+But there's more to Sri Lanka than just its Buddhist heritage.
+Its strategic location as a key point in Indian Ocean trade routes exposed it to a diverse range of influences.
+Generations of Arab, Malay, Portuguese, Dutch, and British settlers have subtly transformed its culture, architecture, and cuisine.
+Meanwhile, the long-established Tamil population in the north has nurtured a vibrant Hindu culture, more closely tied to India than to the Sinhalese south, making it a compelling addition to Sri Lanka itineraries.

 The tropical island has become more of a hot-spot to keen travellers in recent years, although tourism in Sri Lanka remains relatively low key.
 The country’s wonderful individuality – evident in its contrasting landscapes and its distinct culture, is helping to shape Sri Lanka as a top destination.